-While the SW bands have emission line contributions, the ejecta emission in the LW bands is dominated by continuum emission (see Sect.
-3.3 and Fig. 11; also Larsson et al. 2023).
-The NIRCam SED decomposition analysis shows that in the LW bands the ejecta fluxes are indeed dominated by the continuum (Arendt et al. 2023).
-The source of the continuum is presumably from cold SN ejecta dust (Matsuura et al. 2011; Indebetouw et al. 2014; Matsuura et al. 2015).
-The ALMA continuum images at $450 \,\mu\text{m}$ and $870 \,\mu\text{m}$ show more dust towards the centre of the system (Cigan et al. 2019).
-This causes dust self-absorption around the waist of the ejecta at NIR wavelengths, which is seen as a dip at the centre of the ejecta in NIRCam images.
-As dust extinction is higher at the shorter wavelength of the NIR, the SW images of this area trace mainly the foreground of the heavily-obscured dusty regions in the ejecta.
+While the SW bands have emission line contributions, the ejecta emission in the LW bands is dominated by continuum emission (see Section 3.3 and Fig. 11; also Larsson et al. 2023).
+The NIRCam spectral energy distribution (SED) decomposition analysis shows that in the LW bands the ejecta fluxes are indeed dominated by the continuum (Arendt et al. 2023).
+The source of the continuum is presumably from cold SN ejecta dust (Matsuura et al. 2011, 2015; Indebetouw et al. 2014).
+The ALMA (Atacama Large Millimeter/submillimeter Array) continuum images at 450 and 870 $\mu$ m show more dust towards the centre of the system (Cigan et al. 2019).
+This causes dust self-absorption around the waist of the ejecta at NIR wavelengths, which is seen as a dip at the centre of the system wavelength of the NIR, the SW images of this area trace mainly the foreground of the heavily obscured dusty regions in the ejecta.